gvwilson/thirdbit/src/fiction/bear/index.md

 adjusted the glasses perched on his snub nose, and dropped a few winkles on the table.
 "I will *definitely* return."
-Ignoring the tea blender's muttered curse, he sauntered out into the waning afternoon light.
+Ignoring the chai blender's muttered curse, he sauntered out into the waning afternoon light.

 The market was closing up for the night.